Ford Mustang coupe - Engines, drive & performance

 It has a more sophisticated independent rear suspension set-up for the first time, while all UK models get the Performance Pack, which stiffens the springs and adds bigger, more powerful brakes.
 These changes are certainly transformative.
 The suspension does a good job of keeping body lean in check and the brakes are plenty powerful enough, although you may find them fading fairly quickly if you use the car on track.

 Those stiffer springs do have an effect on ride quality, however – at low speeds, the Mustang GT is just plain uncomfortable.
 At speed everything settles down, but it’s still pretty firm.
 It generates impressive grip and the steering is both accurate and full of feel.

 The suspension has continued to evolve, with the latest version featuring uprated parts to further improve composure on really challenging roads.
 For the best blend of handling and comfort, owners can also choose optional MagneRide adaptive suspension, that helps smooth out bumps quickly and keeps the Mustang feeling very planted.

-Ford’s latest 10-speed automatic gearbox might sound like overkill, but it’s engineered to shift gears faster and more smoothly than the outgoing six-speed.
+Ford’s latest 10-speed automatic gearbox might sound like overkill, but it’s engineered to shift gears faster and more smoothly than the old six-speed automatic.
 This, and its greater spread of ratios, provides a performance boost and should also make the car more fuel-efficient and relaxed on the motorway.
 Rather than go through each gear, it can also ‘skip’ speeds, changing from third up to sixth or from 10th down to fourth, for example.
-It’s impressively smooth, but we still recommend the manual and the automatic feels lazier than the best rivals.
+It’s impressively smooth, but feels lazier than the best rivals.